rstudio/rstudio-conf-2022-program/sessions/lightning-talks/leafdown-interactive-multi-layer-maps.md

 Please write abstract below.
 You may use simple markdown (links, code style, bold, italics) -->

-Interactive maps are indispensable tools when we explore spatial datasets due to their real-world context and intuitiveness.
-For a comprehensive understanding of the data, it is often necessary to switch between several map layers (such as states and counties).
-In this talk, I will show how to use the leafdown package to quickly create interactive multi-layer maps in Shiny apps with just a few lines of code.
+Interactive maps are indispensable tools for exploring spatial datasets because of their real-world context and intuitiveness.
+For a comprehensive understanding of the data, it is often necessary to switch between several map layers (such as states and counties) and to analyze multiple variables simultaneously - both of which are challenging.
+In this talk, I will show how we can overcome these challenges using the leafdown package, which allows us to create multi-layer maps embedded in Shiny apps.